Comment by Electronic Frontier Foundation

 We're a nonprofit that fights for your privacy and free speech online.

-The bill includes a safe harbor scheme modeled on the DMCA notice and takedown process.
-But the DMCA process has been abused for decades to target lawful speech, and there's every reason to suppose NO FAKES will lead to the same result.
-In order to stay within safe harbors, when a platform receives a takedown notice for an alleged digital replica, it must remove "all instances" of that unlawful content.
-That requirement will inevitably lead to content "filters" that will censor lawful speech.
+For example, the bill includes a safe harbor scheme modeled on the DMCA notice and takedown process.
+But the DMCA process has been abused for decades to target lawful speech, and there’s every reason to suppose NO FAKES will lead to the same result.
+In order to stay within safe harbors, when a platform receives a takedown notice for an alleged digital replica, it must remove “all instances” of that unlawful content.
+That requirement will inevitably lead to content “filters” that will censor lawful speech. [...]
 NO FAKES is also a major government overreach.
-A person's name and likeness are facts, and the Constitution forbids Congress from granting a property right in those facts.
-Deceptive, AI-generated replicas can cause real harm, but the costs of this bill far outweigh the benefits.
+A person’s name and likeness are facts, and the Constitution forbids Congress from granting a property right in those facts.
+Deceptive, AI-generated replicas can cause real harm, and performers have a right to fair compensation for the use of their likenesses, should they choose to allow that use.
+But the costs of this bill far outweigh the benefits. [...]
 The Senate should throw it out and start over.

 replying to Electronic Frontier Foundation